 RoboCop 2 backpedalled with a lead character who shunned the vestiges of his former life to wrap himself up in duty and his hyper-alloy chassis.
 Perhaps being a post-human unable to pursue anything meaningful beyond his job was simply too painful?
 RoboCop 3 goes even further, beginning with a hero who behaves like a lobotomised toy - complete with action accessories - only dimly aware of the connections he made before his death.
 Part of the problem is the need for an arc, per the three-act mandate, RoboCop must grow and change to satisfy the audience.
 There's no need for this recap-cum-reset though, RoboCop 3 is even more future-shocked than the first two films.

 To make way for OCP's prefab future, American citizens are being packed onto buses by South African mercenaries to be driven to God-knows-where.
 Their crime?
 Being poor.
-That's really the only break you need.
-RoboCop abandoning the hopelessly compromised police force to embrace a less collectivised idea of civic service is strong enough to build a film around.
+That's really the only transgression the film requires.
+RoboCop abandoning the hopelessly compromised police force to embrace a less collectivised idea of civic service is more than strong enough to build a film around.
 Director Fred Dekker's threequel, working from a screenplay co-written with chronic worrier Frank Miller, feels revised and re-worked to the point of having lost its basic shape.
-Scenes in which Robo surveys children being roughed up by the hired goons of corporate America are included to prickle a robot's latent, submerged emotions rather than express the revulsion it should prompt in a person who has fought hard to regain their humanity.
+Scenes in which Robo surveys children being roughed up by the hired goons of corporate America are included to prickle this robot's latent, submerged emotions, rather than prompt the deep-seated revulsion felt by a person who has fought hard to regain their own humanity.

 Thursday, 27 September 2018